iamajaysingh22/ngnotes/README.md

 # ngnotes

-> It's the command line tool to writes and reads notes to JSON file.
+> It's the command line tool to write and read notes to JSON file.

 # Statement